The Fairfax at Embassy Row: History

-On August 2, 1997, Ritz-Carlton terminated its management contract with Al Anwa, the owner of the property and three other Ritz-Carlton hotels in Aspen, Houston and New York.
+On August 2, 1997, Ritz-Carlton ended its management contract with Al Anwa, which also owned Ritz-Carlton hotels in Aspen, Houston and New York.
 The four Al Anwa hotels all dropped the Ritz-Carlton name on August 14, 1997, and ITT Sheraton Luxury Collection began managing them.
-The hotels then all began operating, confusingly, with no names, each was just known as ITT Sheraton Luxury Collection Hotel.
+Every one of them, confusingly, was renamed ITT Sheraton Luxury Collection Hotel.
 ITT Sheraton was sold to Starwood in October 1997, and Starwood bought the four nameless hotels from Al Anwa in January 1998.

-Starwood announced that same month that they would rename the Washington hotel The St. Regis.
-However that never happened.
-(The St. Regis name would eventually be given to another Starwood property nearby, The Carlton Hotel, in 1999.)
-Meanwhile, the hotel continued to operate without a name until it was finally renamed The Westin Fairfax on October 14, 1998.
-The hotel was then renamed again in April 2002, becoming The Westin Embassy Row, because Starwood worried that the name Fairfax would make travelers think the hotel was not in Washington, but in nearby suburban Fairfax County, Virginia.
+Starwood announced that same month that they would rename the Washington hotel The St. Regis, but that never happened.
+(The St. Regis name would be given in 1999 to The Carlton Hotel, another Starwood property nearby.)
+Meanwhile, the hotel continued to operate without a name until October 14, 1998, when it was renamed The Westin Fairfax.
+The hotel was renamed again in April 2002, becoming The Westin Embassy Row, because Starwood worried that the name Fairfax would make travelers think the hotel was not in Washington, but in nearby suburban Fairfax County, Virginia.

-In January 2006, Pyramid Advisors LLC purchased The Westin Embassy Row along with two other Starwood hotels in San Diego and Framingham, Massachusetts, for a total of $146 million.
+In January 2006, Pyramid Advisors LLC purchased The Westin Embassy Row, along with two other Starwood hotels in San Diego and Framingham, Massachusetts, for a total of $146 million.
 Pyramid closed the hotel in 2007 and spent $27.1 million renovating the property.
 The hotel reopened in November 2008 as The Fairfax at Embassy Row, as part of The Luxury Collection division of Starwood.

 The hotel was acquired by Westbrook Partners at a foreclosure auction in April 2011.
 The Fairfax dropped its affiliation with Starwood on November 5, 2015, in favor of a partnership with Preferred Hotels & Resorts.

 The hotel permanently closed on September 7, 2021, after Westbrook Partners sold the property to Maplewood Senior Living and Omega Healthcare Investors Inc. for $58.1 million.
-The new owners intend to convert the structure to a 174-unit retirement home named Inspir Embassy Row.
+The new owners converted the structure to a 174-unit retirement home named Inspir Embassy Row (styled as Inspīr Embassy Row), which opened on February 13, 2025.